Belichick, again, ends press conference after questions about Brown

 Brown invited the artist to come to his home to create another painting of him, according to the report.
 On the second day, the woman "was in a kneeling position while painting and turned to find Brown behind her, naked, holding a small hand towel over his genitals," according to the report.
 The artist said she didn't stop painting and that "after that, it all ended abruptly."
 Brown paid her $2,000 for the mural, according to SI, and didn't contact the artist thereafter.
 The artist is not pursuing charges or suing Brown, according to SI.

 After SI published its story Monday, the attorney representing Brown tweeted out a statement saying his client denied he ever acted inappropriately.
-Attorney Darren Heitner told SI he had not advised Brown to communicate with the woman but otherwise declined comment.
+Heitner told SI he had not advised Brown to communicate with the woman but otherwise declined comment when reached Thursday.

 The woman's allegations are separate from those of Britney Taylor, Brown's former trainer who filed a civil suit in Florida earlier this month.
-The following day, Belichick was asked questions about the allegations and walked out of that press conference in four minutes.
+The following day, Belichick was asked questions and walked out of that press conference in four minutes.

 In the lawsuit, Taylor alleges that Brown sexually assaulted her in three separate incidents, two in June 2017 and one in May 2018.